SUSE-Cloud/suse-cloud-appliances/docs/HOWTO.md

-# How to automatically deploy SUSE Cloud via Vagrant
+# How to automatically deploy SUSE OpenStack Cloud via Vagrant

 ## Prerequisites